kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ## Sessions in Cookies

 You can store the id token, access token, and other cookies on the client side.
 To do this you will need to configure the `session` with the `cookie` configurations.
 Here, we set the `keyPrefix` to add a prefix to the cookie name.
 This will expose the raw cookie value to the client, for more secure options please look at the next steps in symmetric cookie encryption.
 Current limitations apply to the size of cookies.
-Cookies larger than 4KB will cause errors.
+Cookies cannot be larger than 4KB.
+Approaches to limit the size of the cookies or using redis sessions are solutions around this.

 Example configuration:
 {{< highlight yaml "hl_lines=19-21" >}}